Coussin de Lyon

 The coussin de Lyon (/fr/) is a sweet specialty of Lyon, France, composed of chocolate and marzipan and created by Voisin, a French chocolatier.
 The confection is a piece of pale green marzipan, with dark green stripe, filled with a chocolate ganache flavored with curaçao liqueur.

 History

 During the plague epidemic in 1643, the aldermen of Lyon made the vow to organize a procession at Fourvière to implore the Virgin Mary to save the city.
 They carried a 7 lb wax candle and a gold crown on a silk cushion.
 This gave the chocolatier Voisin, based in Lyon since 1897, the idea of using the shape of the cushion to create this confection in 1960.
-It has become the most popular French specialty confection containing chocolate ganache.